andreilazanu/airfoil_v1/README.md

 $$ \rho = \rho_0 \frac{p}{p_0} \frac{T_0}{T}$$

 where the quantities with a 0 index represent the values of physical quantities at sea level for the standard atmosphere, i.e. $T_0 = 288.15 K$, $p_0=101325 Pa$, $\rho_0=1.225 kg/m^3$.
 In the project I have used the temperature in calculating the density.
-One can now calculate now the lift force L.
+One can now calculate the lift force L.

-The wind is already kept into account, as the speed (TAS) in the dynamic pressure is that of the airfoil with respect to the air surrounding it.
+The wind is already kept into account, as the speed (TAS) in the lift force is that of the airfoil with respect to the air surrounding it.
+Humidity influences lift by air density, which is lower for humid air than for dry air.
+For low Mach numbers, the lift force calcualted through the difference of measured pressures does not change.

 ## Directory structure